sweewo-v/GameStore/gcp-compute-engine/docs/README.md

 1. Click Agent job.
 1. Change the agent pool to <b>Private > Google Cloud</b>.
 1. Next to Agent job, click the + icon to add a step to the phase.
-1. Select the PowerShell task, click Add, and configure the following settings:
+1. Select the PowerShell task, click <b>Add</b>, and configure the following settings:
    - Version: 2.*
    - Display name: Create startup script file
    - Type: File Path
    - Script Path: $(System.DefaultWorkingDirectory)/manifest/GameStore/create-startup-script.ps1
    - Working Directory: $(System.DefaultWorkingDirectory)/manifest/GameStore
-1. Select the Command Line task, click Add, and configure the following settings:
+1. Select the Command Line task, click <b>Add</b>, and configure the following settings:
    - Version: 1.*
    - Display name: Create instance template
    - Tool: gcloud
-   - Arguments: compute instance-templates create gamestore-$(Build.BuildId)-$(Release.ReleaseId)-stage --machine-type n1-standard-2 --image gamestore-$(Build.BuildId) --image-project $(Packer.Project) --tags=gclb-backend --metadata-from-file windows-startup-script-ps1=script.ps1
+   - Arguments: ``compute instance-templates create gamestore-$(Build.BuildId)-$(Release.ReleaseId)-stage --machine-type n1-standard-2 --image gamestore-$(Build.BuildId) --image-project $(Packer.Project) --tags=gclb-backend --metadata-from-file windows-startup-script-ps1=script.ps1``

    This command creates a new instance template that uses the VM image that you previously built with Packer.
 The command applies the gclb-backend tag so that the load balancer can reach instances that are created from this template.
 1. Add another Command Line task and configure the following settings:
    - Version: 1.*
    - Display name: Associate instance template
    - Tool: gcloud
-   - Arguments: beta compute instance-groups managed set-instance-template gamestore-stage --template=gamestore-$(Build.BuildId)-$(Release.ReleaseId)-stage --zone $(Deployment.Stage.Zone)
+   - Arguments: ``beta compute instance-groups managed set-instance-template gamestore-stage --template=gamestore-$(Build.BuildId)-$(Release.ReleaseId)-stage --zone $(Deployment.Stage.Zone)``

    This command updates the existing instance group to use the new instance template.
 Note that this command does not yet cause any of the existing VMs to be replaced or updated.
 Instead, it ensures that any future VMs in this instance group are created from the new template.
 1. Add another Command Line task and configure the following settings:
    - Version: 1.*
    - Display name: Start rolling update
    - Tool: gcloud
-   - Arguments: beta compute instance-groups managed rolling-action start-update gamestore-stage --version template=gamestore-$(Build.BuildId)-$(Release.ReleaseId)-stage --type proactive --min-ready 2m --max-unavailable 0 --zone $(Deployment.Stage.Zone)
+   - Arguments: ``beta compute instance-groups managed rolling-action start-update gamestore-stage --version template=gamestore-$(Build.BuildId)-$(Release.ReleaseId)-stage --type proactive --min-ready 2m --max-unavailable 0 --zone $(Deployment.Stage.Zone)``

    This command causes the existing instance group to replace existing VMs with new VMs in a rolling fashion.
 1. Click the Variables tab, and add the following variables: